Working Holiday in Canada

 For more information, read the “Gathering the supporting documents for your application” chapter of the step-by-step application guide.

-08. Working Holiday permit fees
+07. Working Holiday fees

 Submitting your profile to the pool is free.
-If your profile is drawn and if you choose to submit your application, you will have to pay the Working Holiday permit fee (CA$338), which includes:
+If your profile is drawn and if you choose to submit your application, you will have to pay the Working Holiday permit fee (CA$357), which includes:

-• CA$153 IEC participation fee
+• CA$172 IEC participation fee

 • CA$100 open work permit holder fee